Celebrating a milestone in March, the island of Mauritius is preparing to mark its 50th Anniversary of Independence.

 Offering panoramic lagoon or beach views, these one bedroom villas are designed so that you can be as private or sociable as you wish, and feature extended heated infinity pools with outdoor salas.
 Centrally located and great for families, the spacious suites boast generous sofa beds - perfect for little ones who are sure to love saying hello to the resort's giant aladabra tortoises Ceasar and Neptune.

-The recently renovated three bedroom Presidential Suite Sanctuary is also worthy of note.
+The renovated three bedroom Presidential Suite Sanctuary is also worthy of note.
 Perched majestically on the tip of the resort's private island - a prime location - this hideaway boasts a new master bedroom that looks out onto an infinity pool - perfect for watching the sun rise.
 Larger parties can extend this space into a five bedroom sanctuary by connecting to the two neighbouring Ocean Pool Villas via an outside corridor.

 A minute's stroll away you'll find Bambou, the beachside restaurant.
 Here you can watch traditional Sega dancing - part opera, part group dance that increases in tempo, the women dance in vibrant, colourful ruffled skirts.
 Warning: some audience participation may be required.